alirezafarahaniii/Weather-Project/README.md

 # Weather-Project

-connection of two server is stablished by RabbitMQ
+connection of two servers is established by RabbitMQ
 #########################################################################
-you cab call apis directly from server1 but using Gateway is optional
+you can call apis directly from server1 but using Gateway is optional
 #########################################################################

 post api : http://localhost:9090/api/v1/addCity